emilebilodeau/survey-creation-app/README.md

 3. cd in to the mood folder, and run the following command: npm install

-4. install next the dependencies for the frontend (bootstrap, react-router-dom)
+4. install next the dependencies for the frontend (bootstrap, react-router-dom, axios)

 5. to run the app, from the mood folder type the following command: npm run dev